4 Capability Framework Examples and How They’re Used in Organizational Strategy

 - Ready-made frameworks for certain functions, such as cybersecurity and IT.

 Their leadership model is the best example of this.
-Every sub-capability comes with a competency level, a definition of that competency and an illustration of that in action.
-The capability of Flexibility is needed of leaders across departments, with the corresponding competencies (or proficiencies) offering clear expectations for performance.
+Every capability comes with a proficiency level, a definition of that proficiency, and an illustration of that in action.
+The capability of Flexibility is needed from leaders across departments, with the corresponding proficiencies offering clear expectations for performance.

 The takeaway from these examples